 This is when most homeowners want to sell their condemned home to investors and cash buyers because of time constraints and the fact that repairs cost a lot.

-What Happens When a House is Deemed Uninhabitable in New Mexico?
+What Happens When a House is Deemed Uninhabitable New Mexico?

 This is also the case when the house is seized using eminent domain.
 The house is demolished to facilitate the construction of a public project.

-Can You Still Live in a Condemned Home in New Mexico?
+Can You Still Live in a Condemned Home New Mexico?

-It is suggested to consult an attorney in New Mexico to understand your rights when your house faces condemnation.
+It is suggested to consult a New Mexico attorney to understand your rights when your house faces condemnation.
 You can also directly speak with the government unit in charge for clarification if you still want to occupy the home.